 We are closely monitoring all communications from the SBA, state & federal government officials, and our lenders regarding possible additional financial relief and/or new loan programs during these difficult times.
 We will advise our clients accordingly as new policies and programs are promulgated by the government agencies and lenders.

 Disclaimer: As I mentioned many times in the above paragraphs, hotel owners should consult with their corporate business attorney and CPA before making any financing strategic decisions.
 The forgoing article is my own personal opinion, and I do not warrant the accuracy of any of the information.

 Harry George SpiridesMore from Harry George Spirides

-Members of the Spirides family have owned, operated, developed, and advised hotels and restaurants for over 90 years, since the 1920s.
-In fact, in 1970 this company's founder and president Harry G. Spirides' late father George H. Spirides assisted his good friend Cecil B. Day to design, open, and manage the world's very first Day's Inn near Savannah, GA, and he subsequently became the first manager of the world's first Day's Inn early in his career as a distinguished owner and operator of hotels.
+Members of the Spirides family have owned, operated, developed, and advised hotels and restaurants for almost 100 years, since the mid 1920s.
+In fact, in 1970 this company's founder and president Harry G. Spirides' late father George H. Spirides assisted his good friend Cecil B. Day to design, open, and manage the world's very first Day's Inn near Savannah, Georgia, and he subsequently became the first manager of the world's first Day's Inn early in his career as a distinguished owner and operator of hotels.

 Harry G. Spirides is a former owner and operator of a 205-room, full-service, beach resort hotel for over 20 years.
 He is a third-generation hotelier who has over 30 years of experience working in full-service hotels.
 He rose up through the ranks of his family's hotel company working in every position from restaurant dishwasher to front desk clerk to general manager to chief executive officer.
 Today, Harry Spirides, through his company Spirides Hospitality Finance Company, finds it very rewarding to assist hotel owners with their financing needs, having "walked a thousand miles in their shoes."